proteinreport/proteinreport.org/content/events/2020-emerging-meat-alternatives-conference/index.md

 weight: 5000
 uuid: 7229
 ---
-<p>Emerging Meat Alternatives Conference (EMAC) is one of few scientific conferences focused on technical aspects of creating plant-based and cultured meats.
+Emerging Meat Alternatives Conference (EMAC) is one of few scientific conferences focused on technical aspects of creating plant-based and cultured meats.
 Emerging meat alternatives are a prime example where biochemical and high-tech chemical engineering problems need to be solved in a multidisciplinary environment with biologists, chemical engineers and bioprocess engineers.
-The conference will focus on the technologies (and challenges) shared by plant-based and cultured meat alternatives to achieve the goal of creating protein-rich food that can replace conventional meat. </p>
+The conference will focus on the technologies (and challenges) shared by plant-based and cultured meat alternatives to achieve the goal of creating protein-rich food that can replace conventional meat.